 Note: This clinic is available to your child by physician referral.
 Talk with your child’s physician and tell him/her you would like to be referred to Arkansas Children’s.
 Have the doctor contact the Appointment Center to make a referral at 501-364-4000.
 If your child does not have a regular physician, please call 501-364-4000 and we will be happy to recommend one in your area.

-The Adult Down Syndrome Center is a primary and specialty healthcare clinic that has served the medical and psychosocial needs of over 6,000 teens and adults with Down syndrome since 1992.
+The Advocate Medical Group is a primary and specialty healthcare clinic that has served the medical and psychosocial needs of over 6,000 teens and adults with Down syndrome since 1992.
 As a comprehensive medical resource we provide patients everything from holistic care and support to education and resources in a compassionate, welcoming environment.
 We also hold events, participate in community outreach and conduct research.

 “The American Academy of Pediatrics (AAP) and its member pediatricians dedicate their efforts and resources to the health, safety and well-being of infants, children, adolescents and young adults.”